pablomadrigal/Project-synapzer/README.md

 ### What it does
 - Lists `.md` files in the prompts directory (alphabetical)
+- Requires a repository (local path or GitHub URL) and builds a shallow context (tree depth 2)
 - For each prompt:
   - Extracts optional frontmatter identity and variables
   - Lets you review/modify the prompt
   - Runs it via OpenAI after approval
   - Asks for satisfaction/feedback and allows re-run/modify
-  - Saves results and accumulates context for subsequent prompts
+  - Saves results and accumulates context (including repo context) for subsequent prompts

 ### Outputs
 - `output/session-<timestamp>/results/*.result.md`
 - `output/session-<timestamp>/context/accumulated-context.md`
+- `output/session-<timestamp>/context/repository-context.md`
 - `output/session-<timestamp>/summary/session-summary.md`